Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization: Conclusion

 \section{Conclusion}

-In this work, we have proposed the Progressive Cross-stream Cooperation (PCSC) framework to progressively improve spatio-temporal action localization results at the frame level, which consists of several iterative stages.
-At each stage, we improve action localization results for one stream (i.e., RGB/flow) by the leveraging the information from another stream (flow/RGB) at both region proposal level and feature level.
-We additionally propose a simple but effective approach to improve temporal segmentation results by training class-specific actionness detectors based on the training samples around temporal boundaries.
-The effectiveness of our newly proposed approaches is demonstrated by extensive experiments on both UCF-101-24 and J-HMDB datasets. { }
+In this work, we have proposed the Progressive Cross-stream Cooperation (PCSC) framework to improve the spatio-temporal action localization results, in which we first use our PCSC framework for spatial localization at the frame level and then apply our temporal PCSC framework for temporal localization at the action tube level.
+Our PCSC framework consists of several iterative stages.
+At each stage, we progressively improve action localization results for one stream (\textit{i.e.}, RGB/flow) by leveraging the information from another stream (\textit{i.e.}, RGB/flow) at both region proposal level and feature level.
+The effectiveness of our newly proposed approaches is demonstrated by extensive experiments on both UCF-101-24 and J-HMDB datasets.